k0rdent-oot/oot/NUTANIX.md

 ### Option 2: Per-Cluster Credentials

-Create a credential secret for each cluster deployment:
+Create a credential secret for each cluster deployment and configure the chart to use it:

 ```bash
 kubectl apply -f - <<EOF